-2. Duration of SNF and GTCC On-site
+2. Duration of SNF and GTCC Onsite

-The Final Report and Order in NDFC Docket 2007-1, at 39, required that the Annual Report provide the most recently available information on long-term storage of spent fuel and GTCC.
-The parties initially responded to this requirement in the Annual Report and supplemented their response in the Stipulation, Exhibit 2 at 8, and in the affidavit of James Peschel attached thereto (Exhibit 6 at 3).
-The Department of Energy (DOE) submitted the license application for the proposed repository at Yucca Mountain in June.
-The Director, Office of Civilian Radioactive Waste Management, however, has testified before Congress that there would be three-year delay in the opening date for the repository, from 2017 to 2020, as a result of inadequate funding in 2007 and 2008.
-The parties state that this would mean that the first shipment of spent fuel from Seabrook Station to the repository would be in 2035, assuming that the current capacity limit on the repository is removed (Exhibit 2 at 8).
-If Seabrook Station receives a twenty-year operating license extension until 2050, the parties do not anticipate final removal of all spent fuel until 2078.
-While the parties consider the current Committee-approved assumption that spent fuel is not removed until 2100 to be very conservative, they do not argue otherwise as a result of their own estimate that it cannot be removed until 2078 with a license extension (Exhibit 2 at 9).
-The Committee continues to believe that the 2100 assumption is reasonable.
-There is a chain of assumptions that must prove out even under the parties' 2078 scenario for complete removal of spent fuel from the site.
+5 The Final Report and Order in NDFC Docket 2007-1, at 39, required that the 6 Annual Report provide the most recently available information on long-term storage of 7 spent fuel and GTCC.
+The parties initially responded to this requirement in the Annual 8 Report and supplemented their response in the Stipulation, Exhibit 2 at 8, and in the 9 affidavit of James Peschel attached thereto.
+(Exhibit 6 at 3) The Department of 10 Energy (DOE) submitted the license application for the proposed repository at Yucca 11 Mountain in June.
+The Director, Office of Civilian Radioactive Waste Management, 12 however, has testified before Congress that there would be three-year delay in the 13 opening date for the repository, from 2017 to 2020, as a result of inadequate funding in 14 2007 and 2008.
+The parties state that this would mean that the first shipment of spent 15 fuel from Seabrook Station to the repository would be in 2035, assuming that the 16 current capacity limit on the repository is removed.
+(Exhibit 2 at 8) If Seabrook 17 Station receives a 20-year operating license extension until 2050, the parties do not 18 anticipate final removal of all spent fuel until 2078.
+While the parties consider the 19 current Committee-approved assumption that spent fuel is not removed until 2100 to be 20 very conservative, they do not argue otherwise as a result of their own estimate that it 21 cannot be removed until 2078 with a license extension.
+(Exhibit 2 at 9) 22 Committee also continues to believe that the 2100 assumption is reasonable.
+There is a 23 chain of assumptions that must prove out even under the parties' 2078 scenario for 24 complete removal of spent fuel from the site.
 First, there must be adequate funding for the depository.
 It must then be licensed and start operating in 2020.
-Finally, the current limit of 70,000 metric tons of uranium (MTU) must be raised by 50% to 105,000 MTU to even have the capacity to take receipt of all of the spent fuel that Seabrook Station would generate under the present operating license termination of 2030.
-NDFC 2007-1 Final Report and Order at 11.
-For these reasons, the Committee will continue to require, for decommissioning funding assurance purposes, that the parties assume the spent fuel will remain on-site until 2100.
+Finally, the current limit of 70,000 metric tons of uranium (MTU) must be raised by 50% to

+105,000 MTU to even have the capacity to take receipt of all of the spent fuel that will continue to require, for decommissioning funding assurance purposes, that the parties assume the spent fuel will remain on-site until 2100.